Heinrich Heine University Düsseldorf: Study fees and scholarships

 As a German public university, HHU receives funding from the Land of North Rhine-Westphalia and therefore does not charge tuition fees.
-However, a small service charge of currently about 230 Euros per semester (winter semester 2012/13) has become necessary to cover the expenses of the AStA, of student services such as housing and canteen organisation (Studentenwerk) and the semester ticket for free rides on all local trains and busses.
+However, a service charge of currently about 230 Euros per semester (winter semester 2012/13) has become necessary to cover the expenses of the AStA, of student services such as housing and canteen organisation (Studentenwerk) and the semester ticket for free rides on all local trains and busses.

 Various scholarships are available to cover specific student expenses and/or needs.
 For example, there are bursary programmes to cover living costs, facilitate stays abroad, or to finish one's final thesis.
 Within the National Scholarship Programme at German universities, for example, HHU currently ranks among the top 5 providers of scholarships.